ZetaGo-Aurum/AleoPantest/BUILD_REPORT.md

 For All Features:         → FEATURE_CHECKLIST.md
 For Project Summary:      → SUMMARY_v2.md
 For Quick Reference:      → README_START_HERE.md
-For Tool Help:            → Aleocrophic help-tool <tool-id>
+For Tool Help:            → aleopantest help-tool <tool-id>
 ```

 ---

 ## 🎊 CONCLUSION

-**Aleocrophic v2.0 is COMPLETE and ready for use.**
+**Aleopantest v3.3.5 is COMPLETE and ready for use.**

 ### What You Get

 ✅ **39 Security Tools** - Phishing, Clickjacking, Security, Network, Web, OSINT, Utilities, Crypto, Database
-✅ **Professional CLI** - "Aleocrophic" command with full help system
+✅ **Professional CLI** - "aleopantest" command with full help system
 ✅ **Comprehensive Docs** - 5,000+ words in 9 guides
 ✅ **Quality Code** - 4,000+ lines of well-structured code
 ✅ **Security First** - Built-in compliance and ethics